moaxcp/x11/README.md

 # versions

-## 0.20.0
+## 0.21.0

 * Added support for no-sequence-number events which is only used in KeymapNotifyEvent
     * This fixed part of the RecordApiExample
-* Fixing bug in generating code to read generic events
+* Fixed bug where generated code for reading generic events was missing from protocol plugins
+* Fixed bug in generated code for replies where reading pad align was missing
 * Adding XApi interfaces to cleanup client
 * Added examples and api to run examples
+* Fixed bug where new resource ids are not requested by the client when they run out

 ## 0.20.0